King Gustaf VI Adolf of Sweden

 On August 18, 1973, Gustaf Adolf fell ill from bleeding ulcers at his summer Sofiero Castle and had surgery on August 21.
 After the surgery, he developed pneumonia, cardiac issues, and kidney failure.
 King Gustaf VI Adolf died on September 15, 1973, just short of his 91st birthday, at Helsingborg Hospital in Helsingborg, Sweden.
 He was buried alongside his two wives at the Royal Burial Grounds in Haga in Solna, Sweden.
 It was the first time since 1689 that a Swedish monarch was not buried in Riddarholmen Church in Stockholm.

 King Gustaf VI Adolf was succeeded by his 27-year-old grandson King Carl XVI Gustaf.
 The new king was the son of King Gustaf VI’s eldest son Prince Gustaf Adolf who had died in a plane crash when Carl Gustaf was not even a year old.
-King Gustaf VI Adolf of Sweden is also the grandfather of Queen Margrethe II of Denmark.
+King Gustaf VI Adolf of Sweden was also the grandfather of Queen Margrethe II of Denmark.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.